beling/book-pl/src/ch16-02-message-passing.md

 of an error.
 But in a real application, we would handle it properly: return to Chapter 9 to review strategies for proper error handling.

-In Listing 16-8, we’ll get the value from the receiving end of the channel in the main thread.
+In listing 16-8, we’ll get the value from the receiving end of the channel in the main thread.
 This is like retrieving the rubber duck from the water at the end of the river or like getting a chat message.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-08/src/main.rs}}